scipy-conference/scipy_proceedings/papers/varun_kapoor/00_varunclaudia.rst

 Author Contributions
 ---------------------
-V.K conceived the project and wrote the code; C.C performed the image acquisition of the used dataset and created labeled training dataset in 3D; V.K and C.C wrote the manuscript.
+V.K conceived the project and wrote the code; C.C performed the image acquisition of the used dataset and created labelled training dataset in 3D; V.K and C.C wrote the manuscript.

 .. raw:: latex